romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/s3/how-to-change-metadata-s3/index.en.md

 ---
-title: Change metadata of an S3 Object
+title: Change metadata of S3 Object
 description: Changing the Metadata of an Amazon S3 Object
 toc: true
 authors: [roman-kurnovskii]